YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario16/README.md

 The [Scenario08](../Scenario08) describes how to manage how storage is used, as in _capacity_.
 Trident 21.01 introduced the support of QoS Policy Groups for ONTAP, under 2 forms:

-- Policy Group: set a minimum &/or maximum throughput in IOPS or bandwidth (example: Minimum 100IOPS & Maximum 1000 IOPS per volume)
+- **Policy Group**: set a minimum &/or maximum throughput in IOPS or bandwidth (example: Minimum 100IOPS & Maximum 1000 IOPS per volume)
-- Adaptive Policy Group: same as above, however, the policy is defined per capacity (example: Minimum 100IOPS per volume per TB)
+- **Adaptive Policy Group**: same as above, however, the policy is defined per capacity (example: Minimum 100IOPS per volume per TB)

 :boom:
 QoS is only supported with ONTAP 9.8.